 TRE considers its policy on the fair value of investments, as described above, to be consistent with the hierarchy of valuation methods required for Solvency II for both assets and liabilities within the balance sheet.
-All investments in TRE's investment portfolio as at 31 December 2023 are carried at fair value.
+All investments in TRE's investment portfolio are carried at fair value.